jon-paino/proc_count_kernelmod/README.md

 # A Kernel Seedling

-This kernel module is intended to output the number of currently running processes on your system.
+This kernel module counts the number of currently running processes in the system and exposes this count via a virtual file named "count" in the /proc directory.
+When the /proc/count file is read, it outputs the total process count as a string.
+Upon loading (insmod), it logs an initialization message, and upon removal (rmmod), it logs an exit message and removes the /proc/count entry.

 ## Building
 ```shell